 Private Label – This method is where you have a product made for you by a manufacturer.
 Manufacturers exist in many countries, so the possibilities are endless.
 Some sellers take an existing product and have it “white labeled” (put into their packaging) by the manufacturer.
 Another example would include “Bundling” which involves creating your own product by combining multiple products (Think – Easter Basket or Back-to-School package of items).

 Wholesale – This method involves buying from the manufacturer or a distributor at a price below retail.
 Retail stores buy inventory this way.
 If you can get set up with the right suppliers, you can often make a profit on the items, even after Amazon takes their commission for allowing you to sell them on their platform.
 Not all products are profitable enough to sell on Amazon, even when they are purchased at wholesale.
 Amazon gets a commission whenever you sell a product, so you have to be sure that the items you are selling are priced to allow Amazon AND you to make a profit, otherwise, Amazon is not the right platform for that product.

 Arbitrage – Whenever you can identify a discrepancy in price between two marketplaces, you can possibly take advantage of an arbitrage opportunity.
 Retail stores often have to sell merchandise at a discount or even at clearance prices.
-Sometimes, the clientele in a community doesn’t buy up all of the inventory that the store had on their shelf, but stores in other areas of the country they might have sold out altogether.
+Sometimes, the clientele in a community doesn’t buy up all of the inventory that the store had on their shelf, but stores located in other areas of the country might have sold out altogether.
 Retail Arbitrage is the method of finding this inventory and selling it on Amazon, utilizing coupons, discounted gift cards (DGCs), and other rebates.
-Online Arbitrage is the same system but involves finding these products on other websites (and sometimes on Amazon itself), using cash-back sites like Ebates, DGCs, and other methods of discounts and rebates.
+Online Arbitrage is the same system but involves finding these products on other websites (and sometimes on Amazon itself), utilizing cash-back sites like Ebates, DGCs, and other methods of discounts and rebates.

 There are plenty of resources to help with finding and processing inventory.
 For a more complete list of resources visit our Amazon Resources Page.
 In the meantime here are a few to get you started:

-Essential Daily Deals is an Online Arbitrage deals list that is emailed to members each weekday.
+Essential Daily Deals is an Online Arbitrage deals list that is emailed to members each weekday (since 2015).
 The EDD team of professionals searches websites every day for items that can be purchased and then resold on Amazon for a profit, even after Amazon commissions.
 You review the deals, decide which ones fit your business model, and purchase them directly from the websites.
 Your monthly subscription to EDD includes access to a members-only Facebook group where deals are discussed and bonus deals are posted.